-Time and Space The intended timeline is a determining factor in the planning of a presentation, since it is used to avoid overflows and empty gaps, as well as to balance media selection.
+Time and Space The intended timeline is a determining factor in the planning of the presentation, since it is used to avoid overflows and empty gaps, as well as to balance media selection.
 Overflow can happen when a certain media selection, for example a video relating to a particular topic in the outline, turns out longer than that section's initially planned time-slot.
 Conversely, empty gaps occur when there is not enough material to fill the allotted time for a particular topic.
 Balancing media selection can help generate more appealing presentations and requires keeping track of time.
 Time can be modeled at the required level of accuracy (min., sec., etc...).
+The capability to relate Time and the Outline of the presentation and to dynamically change this relation is important.